 Before that, Maggie worked as a reporter, anchor, and producer at WVIR in Charlottesville, Virginia.

 She got her start in news at WRIC in Richmond, Virginia, where she grew up.

 Maggie graduated Summa Cum Laude and Phi Beta Kappa from the College of William and Mary with a double major in English and Government.

-After the seemingly endless summers in Miami, and extra-long winters in Minnesota, Maggie is thrilled to be back in a place with four “normal” seasons.
-She and her husband are excited to raise their baby boy in such a family-friendly community.
-They live in Raleigh along with their two rescue dogs, Spot and Bailey.
+After the seemingly endless summers in Miami, and extra-long winters in Minnesota, Maggie is thrilled to be in a state with four “normal” seasons.
+She and her husband live in Raleigh with their son, daughter, and dogs.

 You can contact Maggie by email at email@example.com.